Current City of Portland Leash Rules in Mayor Baxter Woods

-1. Daily Off-leash Hours: 6am-9am, 3pm-10pm
+1. Daily Off-leash Hours: 6am-9am, 3pm-10pm.

-3. Dogs supposed to be on leash at all times in the Bird Habitat Restoration Area (on the Motherhouse side of the Woods)
+2. Dogs must be leashed: 9am-3pm. every day.
+3. Dogs are supposed to be on leash at all times in the Bird Habitat Restoration Area (on the condo/highrise side of the Woods).

-FULL-TIME ON LEASH HOURS
+4. FULL-TIME ON LEASH HOURS.

 IN ALL OF BAXTER WOODS ANNUALLY